12 Best Rides at Universal Studios Florida (Prioritize These)

 1. E.T.
 Adventure

+This is what the Universal Orlando Resort theme parks need more of, in my opinion.
+There should be more classic dark ride adventures.
 I loved the E.T. movie when it came out in the middle 80s, but haven’t carried a particular nostalgia for it into adulthood.
 I haven’t watched the movie in decades.
 But this dark ride takes you on an inexplicable adventure back to ET’s home planet.
 And it’s strangely enthralling.

 In its current configuration, Universal relies too heavily on variations of the motion-simulation ride, and the balance is off.
 Sure, you need motion simulators.
 They can be a lot of fun if done right and don’t take up too much space.
+But you need good old-fashioned practical effect rides as well.

 Revenge of the Mummy Seating